Who He Is

 SMU · UT Southwestern · University of Florida

 B.S.
 Biomedical Engineering, SMU (academic scholarship, Honors).
-MD, UT Southwestern Medical School Dallas.
-Residency and General Surgery Internship, University of Florida.
-Traveling fellowships at Mayo Clinic (elbow — Dr. Bernard Morrey), Kerlan-Jobe Clinic LA (shoulder/elbow/sports medicine — Dr. Neal ElAttrache), and USC LA.
+MD, UT Southwestern.
+Residency, University of Florida.
+Fellowships: Mayo Clinic (elbow), Kerlan-Jobe LA (shoulder/elbow/sports medicine), USC LA.

 Hospital Privileges